By Katie Wilson

 Think chic self-catering stays which are great for groups and even better if they come with a hot tub or swimming pool.
 Some of our favourite group stay websites in the UK include ToWander UK, Unique Hideaways and Kip Hideaways, the latter of which caters for smaller parties of up to six people.

 We’re also big fans of a spa break.
 Some of the best spa hotels in the UK are The Scarlet, an adults-only eco retreat in North Cornwall with clifftop hot tubs.
 Check out their latest offers here.
 Other highlights include Thyme, a luxury spa hotel in the heart of Cotswolds, and The Newt, a next-level rural spa retreat in Somerset.

-Where to stay in the UK in 2022
+Where to stay in the UK

 Known as the ‘Queen of the Welsh Watering Places’, this seaside gem is famous for its natural landmark, The Great Orme, a large headland which the vikings thought looked like a sea serpent, and is also a country park these days.
 The most impressive views from its summit can be reached by foot, car, cable car or tram.

 Look out for the Llandudno goats, which roam The Great Orme, and caused havoc during lockdown when they decided to venture into the town as there were no people around.